owntracks/recorder/README.md

 ## Installing

-We provide ready-to-run packages for a limited number of platforms on our [package repository](http://repo.owntracks.org/README.txt), and we provide a Docker image which bundles the Recorder and a Mosquitto broker [directly from the Docker hub](https://hub.docker.com/r/owntracks/recorderd/).
+We provide ready-to-run packages for a limited number of platforms on our [package repository](http://repo.owntracks.org/README.txt), and we provide a Docker image of the Recorder [directly from the Docker hub](https://hub.docker.com/r/owntracks/recorder).

 If those don't work for you, you can build from source.